 Hosta Division in the Summer

 You have a little more leeway when it comes to dividing your hostas during the summer months.
-The plant should be fully opened and starting to grow.
+The plant should be fully opened and growing.
 Depending on the cultivar, it may or may not have flower shoots already.

-One big point about summer division is to ensure that you make a point to water your hostas very well after you divide and replant them.
+One big point about summer division is to ensure that you water your hostas very well after you divide and replant them.
 Hostas generally don’t like a lot of direct sunlight or heat, so watering them well for a few weeks will help fend off shock and ensure they survive the transplant process.

 Hosta Division in the Fall